elialm7/ca1Assistance/README.md

 ## Deployment

-To deploy this project just download the installer. if you don't trust what it's inside the installer. just download the code you will need java 8 and maven to build and run this project.
+To deploy this project just download the installer(old version). if you don't trust what it's inside the installer. just download the code you will need java 8 and maven to build and run this project.